iabhee/k3s-virtualbox/README.md

-# K3s Cluster Setup with Vagrant and Ansible
+# K3s Cluster Setup with Vagrant

-This repository contains Infrastructure as Code (IaC) for setting up a K3s Kubernetes cluster using Vagrant and Ansible.
+This repository contains Infrastructure as Code (IaC) for setting up a K3s Kubernetes cluster using Vagrant and Shell script.
 The setup includes one master node and two worker nodes running on VirtualBox VMs.

 ## Architecture